Concurrency and multithreading

 Example of work distribution amongst two workers:

-Note: Please keep in mind that if you scale horizontally and end up with one Karafka process being subscribed only to a single topic partition, you can still process data from it in parallel using the Virtual Partitions feature.
+Please keep in mind that if you scale horizontally and end up with one Karafka process being subscribed only to a single topic partition, you can still process data from it in parallel using the Virtual Partitions feature.

-Parallel Kafka connections within a single consumer group (subscription groups)
+Parallel Kafka connections within a Single Consumer Group (Subscription Groups)

 Karafka uses a concept called subscription groups